-- (1) An order issued by the Environmental Appeals Board or the Administrator after an appeal of an initial decision, accelerated decision, decision to dismiss, or default order, disposing of the matter in controversy between the parties; - (2) An initial decision which becomes a final order under § 22.27(c); or - (3) A final order issued in accordance with §22.18.
+- (1) An order issued by the Environmental Appeals Board or the Administrator after an appeal of an initial decision, accelerated decision, decision to dismiss, or default order, disposing of the matter in controversy between the parties; - (2) An initial decision which becomes a final order under §22.27(c); or - (3) A final order issued in accordance with §22.18.

-Hearing means an evidentiary hearing on the record, open to the public (to the extent consistent with §22.22(a)(2)), conducted as part of a proceeding under these Consolidated Rules of Practice.
+Hearing means an evidentiary hearing on the record, open to the public (to the extent consistent with \$22.22(a)(2)), conducted as part of a proceeding under these Consolidated Rules of Practice.

-Hearing Clerk means the Hearing Clerk, Mail Code 1900, U.S. Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460.

-Initial decision means the decision issued by the Presiding Officer pursuant to §§22.17(e), 22.20(b) or 22.27 resolving all outstanding issues in the proceeding.
+Hearing Clerk means the Hearing Clerk, Mail Code 1900, U.S. Environmental Protection Agency, 1200 Pennsylvania Ave., NW., Washington, DC 20460 ant to §§22.17(c), 22.20(b) or 22.27 resolving all outstanding issues in the proceeding.